We want Learning and Work

-I use a story from Steven R. Covey’s book 7 Habits of Most Efficient People, to show the people often come to a negotiation from very different mind-sets.
-Without seeing the world from their perspective, it can be difficult to come to agreement.
+I use a story from Steven R. Covey’s book 7 Habits of Most Efficient People, to show that people often come to a negotiation from very different mindsets.
+Without seeing the world from their perspective, it can be difficult to come to an agreement.

 Covey tells of an experience on a subway ride:

-At this (if told well enough), everyone in the room gets goose bumps.
-This new information suddenly makes everyone move from feeling alienated to the father to feeling strong sympathy towards him.
+At this (if told well enough), everyone in the room gets goosebumps.
+This new information suddenly makes everyone move from feeling alienated from the father to feeling strong sympathy towards him.
 Steve also changed his perception and became very sympathetic.
 He offered to help the family learn to deal with the situation (and he did).

-Steve (and I explain) that this is called a paradigm shift. everything we think is always affected by the paradigm through which we are looking.
-Posted by Joshua Weiss
+Steve (and I) explain that this is called a paradigm shift. everything we think is always affected by the paradigm through which we are looking.
+This negotiation skills training game was posted by Joshua Weiss

-This leads to dialogue about why not and how based on experience, education and other factors we often view things differently.
-Posted by Bob Lucas, BS, MA, MA, CPLP
+This leads to dialogue about why not and how based on experience, education, and other factors we often view things differently.
+Conflict Resolution game was posted by Bob Lucas, BS, MA, MA, CPLP

-This used to be a game we played at the dining room table when we had friends over.
+We used to play this game at the dining room table, when we had friends over.
 You ask people to look at the pattern the silverware (or pens) is making and attribute a number to it (1-5).
 Demonstrate first, then create new patterns and ask them to tell you what the number is:

 Even if you say, “look outside the box,” participants are often stumped because they’re focusing on the pattern of the items, not on the fingers you’re showing.

-As a debrief, discuss why it was difficult, how it felt when other could see the pattern and they couldn’t, etc.
+As a debrief, discuss why it was difficult, how it felt when others could see the pattern and they could not.

-In pairs, get each person to stand facing each other.
-They put their arms straight out in front of them to shoulder level and touch palms with the other person.
+Add this one to your library of super-quick conflict resolution activities.
+Working in pairs, get each person to stand facing another.
+Ask them to put their arms straight out in front of them at shoulder level and touch palms with the other person.
 They are going to push as hard as they can against each other so get them to stand in a way that is safe.